-- Karensdagen is temporarily canceled – it means that, unlike before, the first day of your absence at work will be still paid.
+- Karensdagen is temporarily cancelled – it means that, unlike before, the first day of your absence at work will be still paid.

 - The Swedish government has decided to ban public events with over 500 people.
 Anyone who breaks this law can get fines or up to six months in prison.
 This law will stay in place as long as it is considered necessary to limit the spread of the virus.

-- The spring’s högskoleprov (scholastic aptitude test SAT) has been canceled.
+- The spring’s högskoleprov (scholastic aptitude test SAT) has been cancelled.

-- Requesting a medical certificate for the first 14 days sick leave has been suspended to alleviate the health care sector.
+- To alleviate the health care sector, to request of a medical certificate for the first 14 days sick leave is not available.

 What can I do if I was fired because of Coronavirus?

-Currently, there is no additional help for those who lost their jobs because of the Coronavirus.
+Currently, there is no additional help for those who lost their jobs due to Coronavirus.
 You might be entitled though to get the standard unemployment benefits.

 What if I have the symptoms of Coronavirus?

-As you might have heard, people are being tested for Coronavirus only in special cases.
+As you might have heard, they are testing people only in special cases.
 Even if you have it, you’ll probably have a fever and dry cough.
 You can try to call Vårdcentralen (1177) or a special Coronavirus line (113 13).
 Currently, lines are very busy and it usually takes around 1.5 hours to speak to a medical nurse.
-Most people develop only mild symptoms that are similar to a common cold or flu – in this case, you don’t need any specialistic help.
+Most people develop only mild symptoms that are similar to a common cold or flu.
+In this case, you don’t need any specialistic help.
 In case you have a high fever and respiratory problems, contact the numbers above.

 - Coronavirus, (COVID-19): what to do when you have to stay home